 - Non-public secondary schools may offer two additional units in academic and/or fine arts subjects in lieu of two of the required unit offerings in practical arts and vocational subjects. - 2.
-Non-public secondary schools which are recognized by the State not required to meet the requirements with respect to the scope of offering for practical arts and/or vocational subjects.
-The criteria for justifying a request for recognition as primarily college preparatory include: (1) a philosophy which explicitly states the school's purpose as primarily college preparatory; (2) admissions policies which insure that only those students are admitted who are capable of college preparatory work and who aspire to enter college; (3) a minimum of ninety per cent of each year's graduating class accepted for enrollment in two or four year colleges.
-Schools recognized as primarily college preparatory shall offer three years of health and physical education or a program recognized as the equivalent by the State Department of Education.
-A program designed in lieu of, rather than the equivalent of, a health and physical education program will not be acceptable.
+Non-public secondary schools which are recognized by the Department of Education as primarily college preparatory oriented are not required to meet the requirements with respect to the scope of offering for practical arts and/or vocational subjects.
+The criteria for justifying a request for recognition as primarily college preparatory include: (1) a philosophy which explicitly states the school's purpose as primarily college preparatory; (2) admissions policies which insure that only those students are admitted who are capable of college preparatory work and who aspire to enter college; (3) a minimum of 90 percent of each year's graduating class accepted for enrollment in two-or four-year colleges.
+Schools recognized as primarily college preparatory shall offer three years of Health and Physical Education or a program recognized as the equivalent by the Department of Education.
+A program designed in lieu of, rather than the equivalent of, a Health and Physical Education program will not be acceptable. - Non-public secondary schools which limit admission to boys or girls only and which are not recognized as primarily college prepartory schools shall offer each year a minimum of eight units in practical arts and vocational subjects. - 4.
+Instruction in the fine arts shall be available in non-public secondary schools each year.
+When such instruction is not designed